mahadnav/population-optimized-monitors/README.md

 ## Project Description

-This project provides a framework for determining the optimal placement of monitors (e.g., air quality sensors, surveillance cameras, public service kiosks) based on population density and other demographic data.
+This project provides a framework for determining the optimal placement of PM2.5 monitors based on population counts data.
 The goal is to maximize coverage and effectiveness by placing resources where they are most needed.
 The core of this project is an algorithm that ingests population data and outputs a set of optimal coordinates for monitor placement.

 ## Key Features

 * **Data-Driven Optimization:** Uses population data to find the most effective locations for monitors.
 * **Algorithm:** Implements a weighted k-means clustering algorithm to calculate optimal placements based on population density.
 * **Interactive Web Application:** A user-friendly Streamlit application (`app.py`) for visual analysis and optimization.
-* **Extensible:** The project is designed to be adaptable for different types of monitors and geographical areas.

 ## Getting Started